davappler/web-authn-login/README.md

 - It uses the inbuilt authenticator of the device that is trying to login
 - There are two folders, one for server and another for frontend client.
 - Feel free to add any improvements in this project, this is a very basic mock to show to the functionality of the password-less authentication system.
+- Backend server is using express app
+- Frontend client is using next js react app

 ## Instructions to run this project locally